448973-1 S.R. 15 (U.S. 98/ US 441) from SE 30TH Terrace to Martin County Line

 - Motorists should be aware of changing traffic patterns, heavy equipment, and workers present in the construction zone.

-- Use caution when traveling through the area and obey posted signage and flagging operations.
-The estimated remaining duration of activities is 4 weeks.
+- Use caution when traveling through the area and obey posted signage.

 Estimated project completion is early 2026.